OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 The XML manifest file of an Office Add-in describes how your add-in should be activated when an end user installs and uses it with Office documents and applications.

 > [!TIP]
 > This article describes the current XML-formatted manifest.
-There is also a JSON-formatted manifest that is available in preview.
-For more information, see [JSON-formatted manifest for Office Add-ins](json-manifest-overview.md).
+There is also a JSON-formatted Teams manifest that is available in preview.
+For more information, see [Teams manifest for Office Add-ins (preview)](json-manifest-overview.md).

 An XML manifest file enables an Office Add-in to do the following: